German Reporter Asks Pres. Trump ‘Why Are You Scared Of Diversity In The News?’

 United States President Donald Trump met with German Chancellor Angela Merkel this week and it was there that Trump ran into some huge questions from a certain German reporter, and the world is talking big time about it.
-For some time now, President Trump has had to eat the words he used on the campaign trail, as every new policy he makes comes with the knowledge that he said some controversial things about women, Muslims, and Hispanic people.
+For some time now, President Trump has had to eat the words he used on the campaign trail, as every new policy he makes comes with the knowledge that he said some controversial things about Women, Muslims, and Hispanic people.

-Eventually, when the news media began to cover all of Trump’s controversial outbursts or tweets, the President seemed to get very angry.
+Eventually when the news media began to cover all of Trump’s controversial outbursts or tweets, the President seemed to get very angry.
 This would result in Trump citing every news source that said something negative about him was “fake news.”
 While American media members all know how Trump is and how he will be, they are not the only ones.
 It seems the entire world understands the questionable things Trump has said and done since running and taking office.

 Germany, a place once known for putting a man in charge who committed an unspeakable genocide decades ago, also saw the issues for American media members.
 When Trump met with Chancellor Merkel, there was a bit of a tense environment with media members citing how Trump did not shake the chancellor’s hand.
-However, the handshaking issue was by no means what made this get together with two world leaders so interesting,
+However, the hand shaking issue was by no means what made this get-together with two world leaders so interesting,

 “Mr. President, ‘America First’ — don’t you think this is going to weaken the European Union.
 And why are you scared of diversity in the news and in the media?
 That you speak so often of fake news.”